The Energy Regulation and Markets Review: France

 Even if the supply of energy is open to competition, it is still subject to certain requirements and monitoring.

 First, the sale of electricity or gas is subject to government approval.
-Indeed, suppliers willing to purchase electricity or gas to sell it to consumers need an administrative authorisation that is delivered subject to their technical, economic and financial capacities, and according to their project's compatibility with the security of supply obligation.38
+Indeed, suppliers willing to purchase electricity or gas to sell it to consumers need an administrative authorisation that is conditional on their technical, economic and financial capacities, and according to their project's compatibility with the obligation of security of supply.41

-Second, each transaction performed on the French market that would involve the participation of a producer, broker or energy supplier must be monitored by the CRE, regardless of the trading method (two-way trades, with or without a broker or transactions within organised markets).39
+Second, each transaction performed on the French market that would involve the participation of a producer, broker or energy supplier must be monitored by the CRE, regardless of the trading method (two-way trades, with or without a broker or transactions on organised markets).42

-Third, free competition is limited with respect to pricing practices since, in certain circumstances, 'regulated tariffs' may be chosen within the electricity market by customers having contracted for less than 36kVA.40 However, because of the European Commission's unhappiness, especially with the electricity retail market and the dominant position exercised by EDF, Law NOME ended regulated tariffs for customers having contracted for more than 36kVA by 31 December 2015.41 Furthermore, in the gas market, the suppression of gas-regulated tariffs for all non-domestic consumers entered into force on 1 January 2016.42 The removal of these tariffs has induced more competition, with new participants entering the wholesale market, even though price differences remain small.
-As per a decision dated 19 July 2017, the Council of State declared that the gas-regulated tariffs were not in line with European Union law as they were a restriction on the existence of a competitive common gas market that failed to respect the conditions that would have made this restriction permissible under European Union law.43 This decision has been taken into account by the legislator, and the Law on Energy and Climate has been implemented to change the rules for gas-regulated tariffs.
-Since 20 November 2019, it has not been possible to subscribe for gas-regulated tariffs and all existing contracts were only valid until 1 December 2020 for non-domestic consumers and will be valid until 30 June 2023 for domestic consumers.44
+Third, free competition is limited with respect to pricing practices since, in certain circumstances, 'regulated tariffs' may be chosen on the electricity market by customers having contracted for less than 36kVA.43 However, because of the European Commission's unhappiness, especially with the electricity retail market and the dominant position exercised by EDF, the NOME Law ended regulated tariffs for customers having contracted for more than 36kVA by 31 December 2015.44 Furthermore, in the gas market, the suppression of gas-regulated tariffs for all non-domestic consumers entered into force on 1 January 2016.45 The removal of these tariffs has induced more competition, with new participants entering the wholesale market, even though price differences remain small.
+As per a decision dated 19 July 2017, the Council of State declared that the gas-regulated tariffs were not in line with European Union law as they were a restriction on the existence of a competitive common gas market that failed to respect the conditions that would have made this restriction permissible under European Union law.46 This decision has been taken into account by the legislature and the Law on Energy and Climate has been implemented to change the rules for gas-regulated tariffs.
+Since 20 November 2019, it has not been possible to subscribe for gas-regulated tariffs and all existing contracts were only valid until 1 December 2020 for non-domestic consumers and will be valid until 30 June 2023 for domestic consumers.47

 Finally, the Contribution to the Public Electricity Service, which has been funded since 2016 by the domestic consumption tax on electricity for end users, was created to compensate public service charges assigned mainly to EDF, such as support schemes for renewable energy or social electricity tariffs.